INSIGHT & INSIGHT AI

 Investigating the potentials of patient generated data for CVD prevention and rehabilitation

-INSIGHT – INvestigating the potentialS of PatIent Generated data for CVD Prevention and ReHabiliTation – explores the integration of patient-generated health data (PGHD) into clinical practices, focusing on cardiovascular rehabilitation.
-The project includes three key phases:
+INSIGHT – INvestigating the potentialS of PatIent Generated data for Cardiovascular Disease Prevention and ReHabiliTation – explores the integration of patient-generated health data (PGHD) into clinical practices, focusing on cardiovascular rehabilitation.
+The project includes three key phases.

 Study 1: Healthy participants collected data from wearable devices and discussed the findings with healthcare providers (HCPs) during physical activity planning sessions.